paullutkus/paullutkus.github.io/posts/math/2023-07-09-largest-convex-subset.md

 # [Introduction]{.underline} #

 Consider a closed, nonconvex figure in the plane.
 What is its largest convex subset?
-This does seem like a well founded question, and the problem as a whole can be used as a model for exploration as I'll discuss.
+Though this does seem like a well founded question, the largest convex subset turns out to be challenging to compute.

 :::{#fig1}